 Your therapist may also recommend follow-up visits to help you achieve your goals and make necessary changes to achieve good mechanics.
-Recent studies have shown that task training such as jump training and single leg step down can significantly reduce stress through the knee joint thereby reducing knee injury.
-You will most likely retest after your training to evaluate risk after completing training program.
+Recent studies have shown that task training such as jump training and single-leg step-down can significantly reduce stress through the knee joint thereby reducing knee injury.
+You will most likely retest after your training to evaluate risk after completing a training program.

 What Makes Our Return to Sport Program Different

 Mountain Land’s return to sport program analyzes the quality and quantity of motion with agility and strength testing.

 With the help of video cameras and computer software, we analyze your motion and provide you with visual feedback.
 We show you how small changes to your mechanics will make a difference in how you feel and perform.

 Thorough testing will identify areas of weakness, tightness, and other asymmetries that result in mechanical dysfunction.
 We will work with you on specific stretching, strengthening, and coordination exercises based on dysfunctions found in testing so that your body can better handle the stresses of the sport you enjoy participating in.